cloud-ca/terraform-provider-cloudca/README.md

 }
 ```

-#Public IPs
+#cloudca_publicip
+Acquires a public IP in a specific VPC.
+If you update any of the fields in the resource, then it will release this IP and recreate it.

+##Example usage
 ```
 resource "cloudca_publicip" "my_publicip" {
 	service_code = "compute-east"
 	environment_name = "dev"
-	vpc = "8b46e2d1-bbc4-4fad-b3bd-1b25fcba4cec" //id (or name) of the vpc }
+	vpc = "8b46e2d1-bbc4-4fad-b3bd-1b25fcba4cec"
+}
 ```
-This will acquire a new public IP in the specified VPC.
-If you update any of the fields in the resource, then it will release this IP and recreate it.
+##Argument Reference
+The following arguments are supported:
+- service_code - (Required) Service code
+- environment_name - (Required) Name of environment
+- vpc - (Required) The ID or name of the vpc to acquire the public IP

+##Attribute Reference
+- id - The public IP ID.

 #License